-Nowadays the worldwide threat to coral reefs is so serious, that unless quick action is taken less than 70% will remain in 30 years time.
+Nowadays the worldwide threat to coral reefs is so serious, that unless quick action is taken less than 70% will remain in 20-30 years time.
 The deterioration of reefs is often a combination of factors of which we will explain the main important ones here.

 OVERFISHING AND DESTRUCTIVE FISHING METHODS